About Mermaid Central Medical Research

 - Restless legs syndrome

-Recent completed research in POTS (an extreme form of dysautonomia) has opened a new chapter in areas where DNA mutations and mechanical and other trauma can precipitate this condition, activating mast cells thus increasing food intolerance as the body’s immune system kicks in to defend itself, then increasing co-morbidities such as Hashimotos disease and fibromyalgia.
-This has now opened another door in my journey looking for causes of diseases rather then medication to manage it.
-All POTS patients have a similar problem with vascular compression syndromes, and while these cannot be stated to be a cause, the inflammatory and catecholamine responses are major factors in continuing symptoms, allowing management programs to be completed.
+Current ongoing research in POTS has opened a new chapter in areas where DNA mutations and mechanical and other trauma can precipitate this condition, activating mast cells thus increasing food intolerance as the body’s immune system kicks in to defend itself, then increasing co-morbidities such as Hashimotos disease and fibromyalgia.
+This has now opened another door in my journey looking for causes of diseases rather than medication to manage it.
+The linking of autonomic instability and inflammatory processes has enabled an insight into the underlying cause of POTS and its comorbidities.

 The same patterns are found in Fibromyalgia Syndrome, a chronic disabling condition of pain and fatigue.
 By addressing DNA mutations, especially COMT and oxidative stress mutations, and looking at activators and drivers (usually food, spine, vascular compression, stress, mould etc) it became possible to turn off the problems causing the symptoms and again give many people symptom control, and in some, complete resolution.